UHAS RESEARCH CONFERENCE 2023

 Although the SDGs are not particularly focused on higher education, education, research and innovation are essential in sustainable development, making universities and research institutions key contributors to achieving the goals.

 Since its introduction about five years ago, the Times Higher Education Impact Rankings are the first global attempt to measure the progress of higher education institutions around the SDGs.
-It can be a catalyst for action, a mechanism for holding our universities to account, and an opportunity for them to highlight great work that they are already doing.
+The Impact Rankings can be the catalyst for action, a mechanism for holding our universities to account, and an opportunity for the universities to highlight great work they are already doing.

 In this conference, we look forward to seeing and hearing about how academic and research institutions have forged partnerships with each other and relevant stakeholders to generate the needed information for action in achieving the Sustainable Development Goals.
 Targeted participants include but are not limited to: industry players; development partners; government agencies; NGOs; health practitioners; policy makers; students; academics and researchers.